In 1853 Ward Lamson founded Iowa's first subscription library at 55 South Court Street, the first of several locations in Fairfield.

-Senator Wilson was the first person to ask Andrew Carnegie, his friend, to subsidize a permanent home for a library.
+Many years later Senator Wilson asked Andrew Carnegie, his friend, to subsidize a permanent home for the Fairfield library.
 In December 1891 Carnegie agreed, and Wilson donated the land for the new library building.
-(The library had been in many different locations since its founding in 1853).

 This marked the first time that Carnegie had funded a library in which he had no personal ties or investments, and led to his funding of about 2800 more libraries throughout the world (1689 in the United States).

 See the story of Carnegie's gift to Fairfield, a University of Iowa project.

 In 1894 there were only about 400 public libraries in the entire country, with only 46 of them west of the Mississippi River.

 Read Carnegie Libraries Across America: A Public Legacy

 by Theodore Jones (available at the Fairfield Public Library).

 Public libraries became the social centers, architectural landmarks, and the cornerstones of the educational system of a town.
 No wonder the Grand Opening celebration in Fairfield was such a spectacular event, with guests from as far away as Des Moines.
 View a history of the library, includes old photos.